rikhuijzer/SIRUS.jl/paper/paper.md

 One model which suffers from a low stability is a decision tree, available via DecisionTree.jl [@sadeghi2022decisiontree], because it will first create the root node of the tree, so a small change in the data can cause the root, and therefore the rest, of the tree to be completely different [@molnar2022interpretable].
 Similarly, linear models can be highly sensitive to correlated data and, in the case of regularized linear models, the choice of hyperparameters.
 The aforementioned RuleFit algorithm also suffers from stability issues due to the unstable combination of tree fitting and rule extraction [@benard2021sirus].
-The SIRUS algorithm solves this problem by stabilizing the trees inside the forest, and the authors have proven the correctness of this stabilization mathematically [@benard2021sirus].
+The SIRUS algorithm solves this problem by stabilizing the trees inside the forest, and the original authors have proven the correctness of this stabilization mathematically [@benard2021sirus].
 In the rest of this paper, we will compare decision trees [@sadeghi2022decisiontree], linear models, XGBoost [@chen2016xgboost], and SIRUS on their predictive performance.
 The interpretability and stability are summarized in Table \ref{tab:is}.